-During the first phase of the colonial period the African continent was partitioned into more than 50 countries.
-This creation of nation states had very important long-term consequences.
-The process of carving up the continent and creating nations-states determined, for example, which entirely unrelated societies would, from then on, live together and share a nationality.
-It determined which societies were left intact and which were separated by international boundaries.
-And, importantly, it determined the size of the nations.
-Sometimes very large and diverse areas and peoples were all merged into one large state, such as the Democratic Republic of Congo.
-In other instances very small states were created, such as the Gambia.
-In order to understand why Africa was colonised at the time that it was, and how states were created, we need to understand the process of partitioning.
+The creation of new geographical entities determined which previously independent states and societies would, from then on, live within the same geographical boundaries.
+It also determined which societies were left undivided, and which were cut across by international boundaries.
+And it determined the size of the new entities.
+Sometimes very large and diverse areas and peoples were incorporated into one large colony, such as Nigeria.
+In other instances, very small colonies were created, such as the Gambia.
+In order to understand why Africa was colonised at the time that it was, and how colonies were created, we need to understand the process of partitioning.

-European countries only began to establish any formal control over the African continent after 1880.
-Yet, commercial ties had connected Africa and Europe as early as the 15th century when the Portuguese landed on the coast of West Africa.
+Prior to the establishment of formal control after 1880, commercial ties had connected Africa and Europe from as early as the 15th century when the Portuguese landed on the coast of West Africa.
 This contact intensified with the rise of the slave trade, which was at its height in the 1700s until the mid-1800s.
-The 19th century also brought missionaries and explorers to Africa with the aim of discovering unknown territory and converting souls.
-Various coastal trading posts and forts were established, mostly in West Africa.
-But African societies effectively prevented Europeans from extending their presence into the hinterlands up until 1880.
-Hence before the start of colonial expansion, Europeans knew very little about the continent's interior.
-This all changed rapidly at the end of the 19th century with the partitioning of Africa.
+To facilitate trade, Europeans established various coastal trading posts and forts, mostly along the West African coast, but also in Northern and Southern Africa.
+Over time, some of these posts developed into proto-colonies, or colony-like entities.
+The Cape Colony in Southern Africa for example, came under colonial control already in the mid-17th century.
+Further, small colonial administrations were established during the first half of the 19th century along the coast of Sierra Leone, the Gold Coast (present-day Ghana) and Algeria.
+Still, Africans effectively prevented Europeans from extending their presence into the hinterlands up until 1880.
+Hence, before the start of colonial expansion, Europeans knew very little about the continent's interior.
+This all changed rapidly at the end of the 19th century with the partitioning of Africa by European colonial powers.
+This process is also called the scramble for Africa.

 The aim of this chapter is to explain how the partitioning of Africa evolved and to look at the role that both Africans and Europeans played in the process.
-We will start by discussing the technological factors that enabled the European powers to conquer Africa.
-This will be followed by an overview of the process of partitioning, discussing the involvement of both Africans and Europeans.
-The chapter ends with a discussion of the various theories in the literature that have traditionally explained the partitioning of Africa.
+We will start by discussing the technological factors that enabled the European powers to occupy Africa.
+This will be followed by an overview of the process of partitioning.
+The chapter ends with a discussion of the various driving forces that have traditionally explained the partitioning of Africa.

-2. The technological factors that enabled European colonial expansion
+2. Key factors that enabled European colonial expansion

 Until well into the second half of the 19th century, African societies successfully guarded their continent against unwelcome European invaders.
 However, in the decades leading up to the 1880s, a number of rapid technological developments took place that shifted the balance of power in favour of the Europeans.
-This enabled the Europeans, for the first time in history, to expand into the African interior.
+At the same time, European countries had been developing stronger state and administrative capacity in Europe already since the 16th century.
+The combination of strong state capacity and technological advances enabled the Europeans, for the first time in history, to expand into the African interior.
+In the next section the five key factors that enabled European colonial expansion in Africa are discussed.